SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 - **Wi-Fi** : Stock WiFi Card is `Atheros QCA9377` It is not supported on MacOS.
-- - Best Choice will be to replace current Card with `BCM94352Z` which has WiFI+BT, or `BCM943602BAED`.
+- - Best Choice will be to replace current Card with `BCM94352Z` which has WiFi+BT, or `BCM943602BAED`.
 You can find it on AliExpress for like $20-30.
-I Have Already Changed My Current WiFi card with `BCM94352Z`.
+I Have already changed my current WiFi card with `BCM94352Z`.
 - - Config.plist is already patched for `BCM94352Z` and `BCM943602BAED` & added kexts for BT as well.
 - - Keep in mind, this laptop uses **M.2(NGFF)** Socket with **A+E Key**.
-Half size Card Won't Work.
+Half size card won't work.

-- **Bluetooth** : Stock Atheros BT will work out-of-the box, But you can't turn it off becouse BT power management is not supported;
+- **Bluetooth** : Stock `Atheros QCA9377` BT will work out-of-the box, But you can't turn it off becouse BT power management is not supported;
 - - To Fix this you'll have to get a MacOS compatible WiFi+BT card.
 The best choice will be `BCM94352Z` which has WiFi+BT.